Roosevelt Lakers women's ice hockey: Final RMU seasons (2014–20)

 Following the challenging 2014 season, RMU entered a transitional period both on the ice and on the bench.
 After the Eagles missed the ACHA National Tournament for the first time in program history in 2014–15, Chelios (then in a second brief stint as the team's head coach) was let go, cutting a line of continuity to the program's early days.
 Jennifer Wilson was then hired as Chelios' replacement.
-Wilson was an accomplished player, including skating for the 2005–06 ECAC East championship team at Manhattanville College before playing two seasons at RMU, where she posted 49 points from 2012–14, and she had also spent time as an assistant coach with Saint Michael's College's NCAA program.
+Wilson was an accomplished player, including skating for the 2005–06 ECAC East championship team at Manhattanville College before playing two seasons at RMU, where she posted 49 points from 2012 to 2014, and she had also spent time as an assistant coach with Saint Michael's College's NCAA program.

 Wilson began rebuilding the team with a 2015 entering class that included standout defenseman Alex Nurse, cornerstone forwards Bria Berggren, Grace Dynek, and Madison Schultz, as well as a few star transfers like Allyson Zachwieja (Marian University) and Rebecca Dilley (Bethel University).
 That group joined a solid existing core including then-rising-sophomore Makaila Anderson, who would go on to be the number eight scorer in program history, as of the end of 2017–18.
 Rachel Arias and Emily Urban would add offensive punch among the 2016 entries.

 The 2015–16 season proceeded with highs and lows typical of a young team, with highs including upsets of Michigan and Grand Valley State that boosted the Eagles to tenth in the rankings late in the season, in position to aim for a national tournament bid.
 The win over the Lakers was particularly noteworthy, as Dynek scored the winning goal on a 3-on-0 rush with just five seconds remaining, and GVSU wound up as the national runners-up that year.
 The season quickly crashed from there though - RMU not only missed nationals, but also missed the CCWHA playoffs for the first time since joining the conference, as the Eagles were edged by a single point by Davenport for the sixth and final spot.
 The following year saw measurable progress, as Robert Morris not only returned to the playoffs, but also upset Michigan to advance to the conference semifinals for the first time since 2013.
 Dynek, Berggren, Zachwieja, and Anderson all scored in the victory over the Wolverines.